 Tips for roasting vegetables under the duck

-The two main things I have picked up with my different attempts are how long to give the different vegetables to cook, and what size thew pieces should be.
+The two main things I have picked up with my different attempts are how long to give the different vegetables to cook, and what size the pieces should be.

-I’d recommend making the vegetables big chunks, as they will partly site in the fat.
+I'd recommend you make the vegetables big chunks, as they will partly sit in the fat.
 This means more of the outside crisps up, which is delicious, but you want to get a good contrast with the soft inside.
-Bigger pieces re also easier to turn.
+Bigger pieces are also easier to turn.

 Potatoes and carrots take a bit longer so they go in first, then the parsnips a bit later.
 I found giving the potatoes and carrots around an hour, then the parsnips around 30 minutes worked well.
 As you add the parsnip is a good time to turn the other vegetables, too.

 You can use other root vegetables as well as you have/prefer.
 Just consider whether they are quicker cooks or not when deciding when to add.